Prag8855/aab/content/guides/permanent-residence.md

     Your time as a student counts, but it's divided by 2.
 For example, if you studied for 4 years, it counts as 2 years toward your [PR](/glossary/Niederlassungserlaubnis).
 - [ ] **Speak [[B1]] German**[^20]
 - [ ] **Have a retirement pension**
-    You need 60 months of public pension payments, or equivalent retirement savings.
+    You need 60 months of public pension payments, a guaranteed private pension, or equivalent retirement savings.
 See the [pension requirements](#pension-requirements).

 If you live 5 years in Germany, you can also [become a German citizen](#citizenship).
 Citizenship is usually better.